mmoroca/vibecoding/README.md

 onefile-chess
 =============
-A simple game of chess with an AI opponent all in a single HTML file.
+A simple game of chess with an AI opponent, all in a single HTML file.
 Features all the chess movements (castling, en passant, promotion), a chess clock, table of moves, and undo last movements.

 TODO:
 - Make the clock work as expected.